AntonKorn/GeoHelp-Autocomplete-address/README.md

 http://geohelp.somee.com/swagger/index.html

 The application is deployed under this url.
-The deployment is free, therefore it is significantly throttled
+The deployment is free, therefore it is significantly throttled.
+Only Belarus, Poland, Latvia are seeded for this deployment

 ## How can I get Latitude and Longitude of the house?